 (c) Servicing of loans.
 A financial institution may contract with another financial institution, corporation, or association whose transactions are in whole or in part the handling and servicing of mortgage loans, to handle and service loans in its behalf.
 Whenever such a contract is made, the financial institution shall not lose or suffer any impairment of any right of deduction or offset it might have against any one liable for the mortgage debt.

 (e) Loans insured or guaranteed by federal law.
-Any mortgage on real estate given to secure a loan insured or guaranteed by the federal housing commissioner, the administrator of Veterans Affair's or the administrator of the Small Business Administration, under the National Housing Act, the Servicemen's Readjustment Act of 1944 or the Small Business Act, respectively, as amended, shall not be subject to the provisions of any law of this State prescribing the nature, amount, or form of security, or manner of repayment, or requiring security upon which loans or advances of credit may be made, or prescribing or limiting the period or principal amount of which loans may be made, or prescribing or limiting the interest which may be charged or other charges which may be made or taken upon any loan or advance of credit.
+Any mortgage on real estate given to secure a loan insured or guaranteed by the federal housing commissioner, the administrator of Veterans Affair’s or the administrator of the Small Business Administration, under the National Housing Act, the Servicemen’s Readjustment Act of 1944 or the Small Business Act, respectively, as amended, shall not be subject to the provisions of any law of this State prescribing the nature, amount, or form of security, or manner of repayment, or requiring security upon which loans or advances of credit may be made, or prescribing or limiting the period or principal amount of which loans may be made, or prescribing or limiting the interest that may be charged or other charges that may be made or taken upon any loan or advance of credit.
 (Added 1999, No. 153 (Adj.
 Sess.), § 2, eff.
 Jan.
 1, 2001.)

 § 14303.
 Bank credit cards

 (a) General authority.
 Any financial institution that is authorized to do a lending business in this State may issue bank credit cards.

 (b) No discrimination.
 No financial institution shall discriminate against any applicant for a bank credit card on the bases set forth in section 10403 of this title.
 Nothing in this section shall be taken to prohibit the establishment of separate credit card accounts for persons who are married.